emevonlou/spacetime-engine/README.md

 # Spacetime Engine

-**Spacetime Engine** is an original and extensible BedWars engine created in reverence to `spacetime1000`, an extraordinary PvP player and the inspiration behind this project.
+**Spacetime Engine** is an original and extensible BedWars engine created in reverence to `spacetime...`, an extraordinary PvP player and the inspiration behind this project.

 ## Project status